 The Canvas interface was optimized for desktop displays, so using small form factors such as phones may not be a pleasant experience in using Canvas.
-For the best user experience, please download the Canvas mobile applications.
-The Canvas mobile applications require Android 6.0 or later and iOS 13.0 or later.
+For the best user experience, please iOS

 Mobile Browsers

 Visit the Apple store or the Play store to download mobile browsers.
 The following major browsers are compatible with mobile devices: